top of page

 What conditions can acupuncture and herbal medicine help?

-A wide variety, from insomnia to flu, post-chemo recovery to menstrual cramps, and UTI's to infertility.
+A genuinely wide variety: from insomnia to flu, post-chemo recovery to menstrual cramps, UTI's to infertility.

 My clinical focus is on anxiety, sleep disorders, digestion, reproductive and menstrual health.
 I treat pain when it is systemic (e.g. rheumatoid arthritis, chronic low back pain) but refer out for orthopedic issues.
 I treat seasonal and respiratory illness as well.